paulherbosch/puppet-sleep/README.md

 Period to sleep to between testing whether we should return

+failontimeout:

+whether to fail the resource if the test never succeeds by the timeout - default false

     sleep { 'until i need to wake up': bedtime       => 300,                              # how long to sleep for wakeupfor     => 'nc thedatabaseserver 3306 -w 1', # an optional test, run in a shell